MicrosoftDocs/OfficeDocs-Support/SharePoint/SharePointOnline/lists-and-libraries/url-invalid-upload-file-to-list.md

 1. Upload any files that you previously experienced the issue with.

-> [!NOTE]
-> Please also check that the Sharepoint Database Server is not running out of free space.
+If the above solution does not solve the issue, please also check that the Sharepoint Database Server is not running out of free space.

+1. Go to the SharePoint application server, open Event Viewer and see the details of the actual error.
+If it's related to database(s) running out of space, proceed to the next step.

+1. Check that the following SharePoint databases have enough space to perform actions, and if not, please check the size of the database log and configure the log storage limit accordingly.

+SharePoing Content Database
+SharePoint Contect Database Logs
+Temp Database Logs
+SharePoint Service Databases
+SharePoint Service Databases Logs
+SharePoint Service Databases Temp Logs

 ## More information